-Effective Workout.
-Simple, but highly effective at doing their job and working your muscles—they also boost stamina, flexibility, and range of motion.
+Simple, but highly effective — resistance bands also boost stamina, flexibility, and range of motion.

 Simple Resistance Band Exercises:

 These moves are all easy to do and can be done in a small space—so they are a great way to ease into strength training.
-To start, do each exercise five times, as you get more comfortable with the movement, add more reps to each exercise.
+To start, do each exercise five times.
+As you get more comfortable, add more reps to each exercise.
 Always remember to go slow and controlled.

 You will be surprised what you’re capable of—our bodies are tough and strong machines.
 The important part is to just get started!